Aquamarine (film): Legacy

-Since its release, Aquamarine has become a cult film and is especially popular among Generation Z. It has been ranked as one of the best "mermaid movies" by USA Today and Teen Vogue.
+Since its release, Aquamarine has become a cult film, and is especially popular among Generation Z. It has been ranked as one of the best "mermaid movies" by USA Today. as well as Teen Vogue.
+Chappell Roan cited the film as the inspiration for the music video for her 2022 single "Casual", telling Teen Vogue that the concept for the video was "Aquamarine but like, gay".